revonzev/minecraft-python-mcpy/README.md

 at @a:
     say Hello World

+# Compile into
-# execute at @a run say Hello World
+execute at @a run say Hello World
 ```

 ### If matches x or x